First order Martingale model risk and semi-static hedging: Introduction

-The one-variable scalar function $G_p$ enjoys many desirable properties.
-For instance, if $g$ is concave then $\rho\longmapsto G_p(\rho^{1/p})$ is also concave, and has left and right derivatives at every point, a property inherited by $G_p$ at every $r>0$, but leaving the behavior at zero undetermined.
+The one-variable scalar function $G$ has many desirable properties.
+For instance, if $g$ is concave then $\rho\longmapsto G(\rho^{1/p})$ is also concave and has left and right derivatives at every point, a property inherited by $G$ at every $r>0$, though the behaviour at zero remains undetermined.
 The existence of the sensitivity at the origin, representing the worst model risk, was established in the remarkable paper by \citeauthor{bartl2021sensitivity} \cite{bartl2021sensitivity} with an appealing expression in the context of a specific example of concave maps $g$ as